alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 [`reverseTextLines2.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines2.py)
 shows this in practice -- it keeps track of the number of text records it processes but does not pollute the output stream with that information.
-Instead the final record count is printed to stdout.
+Instead the final record count is printed to stderr.

-Note that I have taken the `revLine()` function out of the main program file and created a new module called [`textutils`](https://github.com/alecthegeek/Intro2/blob/master/stdio/textutils.py).
-This makes the main program file simpler and means that `revLine()` can be used in multiple programs without repeating the code each time.
+Note that I have also moved the `revLine()` function out of the main program file and created a new module called [`textutils`](https://github.com/alecthegeek/Intro2/blob/master/stdio/textutils.py).
+This makes the main program file simpler and allows `revLine()` to be used in multiple programs without repeating the code each time.

 ## Where do `print()` and `input()` fit in the world of standard I/O?

-In example 0 `input()` and `print()` were used for the keyboard and screen?
+In [example 0](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines0.py) `input()` and `print()` were used for the keyboard and screen?
 Can, and should, we still use them?

 The answer is yes, but use with some care.